MiharisoaRakotonirina/WECHALL-CHALLEGE/00_welcome.md

 - Then run the ls command to list the files and folders.

 - Enter the level folder using the cd command (cd level).

+- After running the previous command, list the existing files in the directory using the ls command.

+- Then enter the 00_welcome folder using the cd command (cd 00_welcome).

+- List all files in the 00_welcome folder using the ls command.

+- There is a file named README.md in the 00_welcome directory.
+Read the contents of the README file using the cat command (cat README.md).